agillilandsp/cka-exam/Section-09-Networking.md

 Question 7 What is the default gateway on the node01?

-Deploy a pod (not sure how to assign to a node???)
+Deploy a pod (use nodeSelector or nodeName)

 ```sh
 kubectl run nginx --image=nginx